davidkartchner/davidkartchner.github.io/_posts/blog/2020-09-15-weak-supervision.md

 # ASTRA: Self Training with Weak Supervision
     ### TL;DR
-        Astra combines principles of self-supervised and semi-supervised learning to combine weak rules, a small amount of labeled data, and all unlabeled data into a more effective end-to-end model for weak supervision.
+        ASTRA combines principles of self-supervised and semi-supervised learning to combine weak rules, a small amount of labeled data, and all unlabeled data into a more effective end-to-end model for weak supervision.

     ### Algorithm
         1. **Initial Student Model**